PedroBern/react-native-collapsible-tab-view/README.md

 Content container style with top padding with the same height as the tab bar + header height.

+in#### progressViewOffset

+Needed for the loading indicator to show correctly on android.

 #### onMomentumScrollBegin

 Callback to set `isGliding` to `true`.